 If it’s short-term ‘fight or flight’ cortisol, then it doesn’t.
 There is no problem.
 But with chronic, long-term elevated cortisol, this causes consistently elevated blood sugar no matter what you eat, think or do.
 Ongoing elevated cortisol can actually even trigger an increase in blood sugar, further releasing more insulin, compounding the problem even further.

 If this isn’t bad enough…cortisol also encourages your body to store visceral fat (just as inflammation does too, as we’ll discover below).
-Cortisol mobilises triglycerides (a type of fat found in the blood) from storage and relocate them to visceral fat cells.
+Cortisol mobilizes triglycerides (a type of fat found in the blood) from storage and relocates them to visceral fat cells.